 Is My Axolotl Dead or Just in Deep Rest?

-Every axolotl keeper panics about this at least once.
-You walk up to the tank and find them completely motionless, gills barely moving, laying on their side.
-They look gone.
-But 9 times out of 10, they’re just in extremely deep rest.
+Many axolotl keepers panic about this at least once.
+You walk up to the tank and find them motionless, gills barely moving, laying on their side.
+They can look alarming even when they are only in deep rest.

-Axolotls don’t sleep like mammals, and their rest states can be so deep they appear completely unresponsive.
-This guide walks you through how to test properly without causing unnecessary stress.
+Axolotls do not sleep like mammals, and their rest states can look unusually still.
+This guide walks you through low-stress checks before you assume the worst.

 Why They Appear Dead So Often